SalomePlatform/documentation/dev/cmake/source/pkg.rst

   * as first argument the name of the package (here CppUnit),
   * as second argument, the name of a (path) variable set when the package is found properly,
-  * and as third argument, the number of levels this variable should be browsed up to reach the root directory of the package installation.
+  * as third argument, the number of levels this variable should be browsed up to reach the root directory of the package installation.
+  * as optional fourth (and plus) argument: a list of components (if needed - e.g. for Qt4, we only load a subset of components)

 * in the example above, we look for the package CppUnit (note that this is case-sensitive).
 There is already a standard CMake module to detect CppUnit, which sets the CMake variable CPPUNIT_INCLUDE_DIRS to the (list of) directories to include when compiling with CppUnit.
 Going one level up from the include directory (typically /usr/include) gives the root directory of the installation (/usr)
 * the reference variable may be a list, only its first element is then considered.